 That said, I wanted to visit Thunder Bay at least once this year.
 I decided to visit counties for my September trip since the days would be longer.
 It would also be warmer outside.
 Daylight didn't matter as much for visiting Thunder Bay.
 I was planning on hanging out with friends and not trying to visit as many counties as possible.

 I figured a trip in October would still be fine in terms of winter weather.
 However, the closer I got to my planned date, the less it looked like that would be the case.

 I decided to take Friday off and hit the road right after I fed Austin and Victoria left to drop him off at daycare.
-I’d also walk Maya.
-That Thursday, I decided to get gas and was pelted with a bunch of ice at the gas station and at home.
+I'd also walk Maya.
+That Thursday, I decided to get gas and was pelted with a bunch of ice.

 The following day, on that Friday, I woke up, and the radar didn't look good.